-Mia is managing M4ID’s office functions and services.
-She also coordinates the human resource processes and supports M4ID’s management team in operations, administration and finance.
-Mia also collaborates with project leads in programme and partner coordination and management.
+Mia coordinates M4ID's human resources activities as well as manages the office functions and services.
+She also partakes in organizational policy and procedure development and supports all projects as a member of the Operations team.
 Previously, Mia worked in administration, customer relations and program coordination for 10 years.
-Mia has worked in Australia and India and studied management in Hong Kong and Finland.
+She has worked in Australia and India and studied management in Hong Kong and Finland.
 Mia holds a BSc degree in Hospitality Management.

 Mirka is responsible for M4ID’s financial management and leads accounting, operational budgeting, financial and administrative process and product development and other financial matters.
 Mirka also part-takes in advancing M4ID's organisational operations and services as well as working with the Board and M4ID’s financial subcommittee.
 She has a 15 years’ experience in financial and office management.
 Mirka holds an MBA and a Bachelor’s degree in Management.

 Finance and Office Assistant